j3les-0/DDoS-XAI-Detection/README.md

 ## Objectives

 - Evaluate the performance of different Machine Learning algorithms for DDoS detection.
-- Apply **XAI methods** (e.g., LIME) to interpret the models and understand the contribution of features in the decision-making process.
+- Apply **XAI methods** to interpret the models and understand the contribution of features in the decision-making process.
 - Provide a **reproducible pipeline** for researchers interested in cybersecurity for next-generation networks.

 ---